world of clay

 Preserving an environment fit for ourselves and future generations to live in means that we must avoid causing irreversible damage to the natural balance of the networked system of humanity-fauna-flora-ground-water-air-climate through the interventions we make in Earth’s eco-system to manufacture and use marketable products.

-Clay is a natural product and we strive at all times, using state-of-the-art technology, to process it sustainably and to achieve maximum efficiency using the resources available to us.
-This applies not only to the operation of our manufacturing plant but also to the energy required to operate it.
+We want to manufacture long-lasting products from natural raw materials and with resource-saving production.
+We therefore always strive to operate sustainably with the most modern technology and to achieve maximum efficiency.
+This applies not only to the operation of our systems, but also to the energy required for it.

 The positive properties of this valuable construction material, one of great value to the lives we live and to cost-effectiveness, are augmented by the ecological added-value we create.
 Today, this aspect is more important than ever, given the growing significance of environmental factors such as the exploitation of raw materials, energy consumption, air pollution, the greenhouse effect and ground contamination.